 The Huon Valley Council does not endorse nor recommend any person/company included on the above list.
 The information is provided to assist developers to identify those having previous experience with the preparation of Natural Values Assessments.
 Others not included on the list having appropriate skills and knowledge may also submit reports.

-The regulations exempt some forms of vegetation clearance and these include (summarised from the document – Information on Land Clearing Controls, FPA, February 2010, www.fpa.tas.gov.au).
+The regulations exempt some forms of vegetation clearance and these include (summarised from the documents at – Information on Land Clearing Controls, FPA, February 2010, www.fpa.tas.gov.au).

 - small scale clearing where: